Polytechnic University of the Philippines: Student population, admission and enrollment

-Admission to PUP is selective.
+Admission to PUP, particularly on its main campuses in Manila, is selective.
 To be admitted, aspiring students must pass the PUP College Entrance Test.
-Admission to selected program is based on the test score and the availability of slots.
-A different admission test is given to the entrance scholars, the PUP Scholastic Aptitude and Interest Test and they can enroll in any program they like upon passing regardless of slot availability.
+Admission to a selected program is based on the test score and the availability of slots.
+A different admission test is given to the entrance scholars, the PUP Scholastic Aptitude and Interest Test, and they can enroll in any program they like upon passing regardless of slot availability.
 Of an estimated 50,000 annual PUPCET takers, only 8,000 will be accepted due to the university's limited budget.
 In 2018, it is estimated that roughly 66,000 took the college entrance exam according to the Philippine Senate President Koko Pimentel.
 With a population of 71,963 students in 2016, it is the largest state university in the Philippines.

 PUP claims to maintain an average size of 40-50 students per class, but the lack of facilities and growing student population causes overcrowding in classes.
-A total of 36,527 students in the Manila campus alone are enrolled in the Baccalaureate Program, while 1,658 undergrads are taking up Diploma Courses.
+A total of 36,527 students on the Manila campus alone are enrolled in the Baccalaureate Program, while 1,658 undergrads are taking up Diploma Courses.
 About 897 students are also enrolled in the undergraduate programs of the PUP Open University and ETEEAP/Non-Traditional Programs.
 PUP operates year-round with two semesters and a summer.
-Following the shift to international school calendar, the classes for Academic Year 2017-2018 was supposed to start in August, but was reverted to June due to the issues regarding the proposed transitional semester by the administration.
+Following the shift to the international school calendar, classes for Academic Year 2017-2018 were supposed to start in August, but was reverted to June due to issues regarding the proposed transitional semester by the administration.
 Summer sessions depend on the program and on the campus.
-More than a hundred of the student population are foreigners from China, Singapore, Indonesia, Cambodia, Myanmar, Tanzania, Nigeria, and Ghana.
-Also, students from South Korea visits PUP every summer to take up intensive English courses.
+More than a hundred percent of the student population are foreigners from China, Singapore, Indonesia, Cambodia, Myanmar, Tanzania, Nigeria, and Ghana.
+Also, students from South Korea visit PUP every summer to take up intensive English courses.

 Research

 Research is a major function of the university.
-As a result, research undertakings in PUP is extensive.
+As a result, research undertakings in PUP are extensive.
 The Office of the Vice President for Research, Extension, Planning and Development is the official research and planning agency of PUP.
 It is composed of six research offices and five institutes.
 PUP is a member of the De La Salle University–Commission on Higher Education Zonal Research Center, and the Higher Education Research Consortium Philippines.
 Three of its research publications are accredited by the Commission on Higher Education, these are the Mabini Review, PUP Journal Science and Technology and the Social Sciences and Development Review.

 PUP organized the 2011 and hosted the 2013 International Research Conference in Higher Education.

 The 4-storey Engineering and Science Research Center, designed by Filipino Architect Royal Pineda, is the central research building of PUP.
 It is occupied by the research institutes of the university and laboratories of the College of Computer and Information Sciences, the College of Engineering, and the Institute of Technology.
-It will enhance future research undertakings of the university.